daily Broadcast

 Notice: “They seek after their own interest, not those of Christ Jesus, but he is of proven worth.”
 In other words, he has been faithful, he has been with me.
 At this point in his life, he has been with Paul for about ten years as a young pastor.
 He probably was picked up in his very, very late teens or early twenties.
 He is probably in his – thirty-three to thirty-five now.

 Why is a man so deeply moved by the hurt and the heartache and the sickness of someone else?
 It’s because Paul cares.
-Sometimes he gets painted in this picture of this flaming apostle and this, he brings the truth and messenger and writes thirteen books.
-And he did do that.
-But he was tender and he cared and tasks were important, but people mattered most.
 How about you?

 Notice he says, “Therefore receive him in the Lord with all joy, and hold men like him in high regard because they came close to death for the work of Christ, risking his life to complete that which was deficient in your service to me.”